jacob-af/weather-travel/README.md

 ## About this page

 This bodacious page will show you the weather in any city you want!
-Just enter the city and hit search and the current weather as well as a 5 day forecast.
+Just enter the city and hit search for the current weather as well as a 5 day forecast.
 The site relies on the [Open Weather Map API](https://openweathermap.org/)

 Site is deployed at: [weather-travel](http://www.jacobaf.com/weather-travel/)